core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 From then on, the two peers can protect their message exchanges by using CTX\_NEW.
 In particular, as shown in the example in {{fig-message-exchange-server-init}}, the server can send an OSCORE response protected with CTX\_NEW.

 In case the client does not successfully verify the response, the same error handling specified in {{Section 8.4 of RFC8613}} applies.
 This does not result in deleting CTX\_NEW.
 If the client successfully verifies the response using CTX\_NEW, the client deletes CTX\_OLD.
 Note that if the verification of the response fails, the client may want to send again the normal OSCORE request to the server it initially sent (to /temp in the example above), in order to ensure retrieval of the resource representation.
-Even in the case the verification succeeds the client should not relay the response to the application, as key confirmation has not been achieved yet, and the Response #1 message may be a replay from an adversary.
-Thus, the client may want to send again the original request also in the case verification succeeds.

 More generally, as soon as the client successfully verifies an incoming message protected with CTX\_NEW, the client deletes CTX\_OLD.

 Note that the client achieves key confirmation only when receiving a message from the server as protected with CTX\_NEW.
 If the client sends a non KUDOS request to the server protected with CTX\_NEW before then, and the client receives a 4.01 (Unauthorized) error response as reply, the client SHOULD delete CTX\_NEW and start a new KUDOS execution acting again as CoAP client, i.e., as initiator in the forward message flow (see {{ssec-derive-ctx-client-init}}).
-Only after key confirmation has been achieved should the client consider as actionable the responses received from the server.

 #### Avoiding In-Transit Requests During a Key Update